 When a child is aged between two and three, practitioners must review their progress, and provide parents and/or carers with a short written summary of their child’s development in the prime areas.
 This progress check will identify the child’s strengths, and any areas where the child’s progress is less than expected.
 If there are significant emerging concerns, or an identified special educational need or disability, practitioners will develop a targeted plan to support the child’s future learning and development involving parents and/or carers and other professionals (for example, the provider’s Special Educational Needs Co-ordinator (SENCO) or health professionals) as appropriate.

+Assessment at the start of the reception year – the Reception Baseline Assessment.
 The Reception Baseline Assessment (RBA) is a short assessment, taken in the first six weeks in which a child starts reception.